druglogics/ags-paper/docs/index.md

 ```

 We observe from the low *p-values* that the **data is not normally distributed**.
-Thus, we are going to use a non-parametric correlation metric, namely the **Kendall rank-based** correlation test, to check for correlation between the ensemble model performance (ROC-AUC, PR-AUC) and the fitness to the AGS steady state:
+Thus, we are going to use a non-parametric correlation metric, namely the **Kendall rank-based** test (and it's respective coefficient, $\tau$), to check for correlation between the ensemble model performance (ROC-AUC, PR-AUC) and the fitness to the AGS steady state:

 ```r
 ggscatter(data = res, x = "avg_fit", y = "roc_auc",